Dawson-Damer – an introduction

 1. Understanding the Settlor's intentions

-• Investigate thoroughly: When dealing with corporate settlors (or even that of a corporate protector), ensure you understand the true intentions of the company's directing mind (usually its board of directors).
+- Investigate thoroughly: When dealing with corporate settlors (or even a corporate protector), ensure you understand the true intentions of the company's directing mind (usually its board of directors).

-• Look beyond formal documents: Settlor intentions can be discerned from various sources including witness evidence and contemporary documents, not just from formal letters of wishes.
+- Look beyond formal documents: Intentions can be discerned from various sources including witness evidence and contemporary documents, not just from formal letters of wishes.

 2. Adequate deliberation requirements